Sujithts12/Sujithts12/README.md

 </p>

-💡 A passionate **Power BI Developer** with a knack for turning raw data into actionable insights.
+💡 A passionate **Power BI Developer** with a knack for turning raw data into actionable insights.Blending analytical thinking with diverse cultural roots to build impactful BI solutions.
 <p align="center">

 🌱 Currently learning **Microsoft Fabric**.